thomas861205/vscode-settings/README.md

 > [Code Runner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) enables you to run various of codes, Python, C/C++ are included.
 But need to step up compiler or interpreter beforehand.

-> press crtl+alt+n or right click and select "run code" to execute.
+> press ctrl+alt+n or right click and select "run code" to execute.
 Also support block execution in Python.

 ![](https://github.com/thomas861205/vscode-settings/blob/master/run_code.png)